dfinity/motoko/guide/guide.md

 ## Highlights and important features

 Although {proglang} is, strictly-speaking, a new language, you might find it is similar to a language you already know.
-For example, the {proglang} syntax is similar to coding using a functional programming language such as OCaml (Objective Caml).
+For example, the {proglang} typing system is similar to a functional programming language such as OCaml (Objective Caml), but the syntax you use in defining functions is more like coding in JavaScript.
 It also draws on elements that are common in other, more familiar, languages, including JavaScript, TypeScript, C#, Swift, Pony, ML, and Haskell.
 Unlike other programming languages, however, {proglang} extends and optimizes features that are uniquely suited to the internet computer platform.

 ### Actors and objects

 One of the most important principles to keep in mind when preparing to use {proglang} is that it is an *actor-based* programming model.
-An actor is a special kind of object that can query and update fields) remotely and asynchronously.
+An actor is a special kind of object with an isolated state that can interacted with remotely and asynchronously.
-All communication with and between actors involves passing messages asynchronously, in an isolated state, over the network using the internet computer's messaging protocol.
+All communication with and between actors involves passing messages asynchronously over the network using the internet computer's messaging protocol.
 An actor’s messages are processed in sequence, so state modifications never cause race conditions.

-Classes can be used to produce object of a predetermined type, with a predetermined interface and behavior.
+Classes can be used to produce objects of a predetermined type, with a predetermined interface and behavior.
 Because actors are essentially objects, you can also define actor classes.
 In general, each actor object is used to create one application which is then deployed as a *canister* containing compiled WebAssembly, some environment configuration information, and interface bindings.
 For more information about the developing applications and deploying applications, see the _Developer's Guide_.